Vellinakshatram (2004 film): Plot

 Armed with resolve, the family set out to lay to rest the malevolence that haunted them, yet as they neared the forsaken palace, an unspeakable terror awaited them.
-Shadows took form, and from the depths of darkness emerged the spectral figures of Ammu and Indu, their eyes vacant, their presence chilling.
+Shadows took form, and from the depths of darkness emerged the mummified figures of Ammu and Indu, their eyes vacant, their presence chilling.
 The mere sight of them was enough to unravel the strongest of minds, and before long, the once-esteemed members of the royal family succumbed to madness, their sanity slipping away like grains of sand through desperate fingers.

 With the house in disarray, a new hope emerged in the form of Dr. Sundaresan, a skilled psychiatrist who arrived to tend to the afflicted.
 His presence brought a semblance of order, yet his rational mind sought answers beyond superstition.
 Meanwhile, news of his brothers' condition reached Mahendra Varma, the third sibling and also Sundaresan's close friend, who immediately returned from Kuwait, his concern overshadowed only by the sheer curiosity that gripped him upon setting eyes on Indu.
 There was something mesmerizing about her, an ethereal beauty that lured him like a moth to a flame.
 His desire to possess her grew insatiable, but what began as infatuation soon turned to horror.
 As he attempted to seduce her, a bone-chilling truth was laid bare—Indu was no mortal woman.
 She was a spirit, bound to the world by an injustice so deep that even death had failed to silence her wrath.

 Trembling with realization, Mahendran sought answers alongside his brothers and Sundaresan, and together, they once again approached Valliyankattu Thirumeni, who finally unraveled the sinister history that shackled their family to a cycle of vengeance.
 Through his revelations, the past was brought to life, transporting them to a time when Lakshmipuram stood under the shadow of Tipu Sultan’s advancing forces.
 It was an era of treachery and shifting allegiances, where the fate of kingdoms lay in the hands of those willing to betray their own.

 Manaveda Varma, a Keralite king, in his desperation to safeguard his dominion, had forged an alliance with the British, seeking their military aid to repel Tipu Sultan's onslaught.
 But the British, ruthless in their greed, demanded a price far greater than loyalty—they sought flesh.
 The king, in his cowardice, bartered not gold nor land, but the dignity of a woman.
 Indumathi Devi, wife of the valiant general warrior Chandrachoodan, became the pawn in this treacherous game.
 Manavedan, exploiting the friendship between Indumathi and his own daughter, lured her to the palace under the guise of trust.
 But as she arrived, cradling her young daughter Ammu in her arms, the truth was laid bare before her—the man she had once revered had sold her honor to the British.